robotframework/robotframework/doc/userguide/src/CreatingTestData/ControlStructures.rst

                END
            END
            FOR    ${sibling}    IN    s1    s2    s3
+               IF    '${sibling}' != 's2'
                    Log Many    ${root}    ${sibling}
                END
            END

-With earlier Robot Framework versions nesting `FOR` loops was not supported directly, but it was possible to have a user keyword inside a loop and have another loop there.
+       END

 Using several loop variables
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-It is also possible to use several loop variables.
-The syntax is the
+It is possible to iterate over multiple values in one iteration by using
-same as with the normal `FOR` loop, but all loop variables are listed in
-the cells between `FOR` and `IN`.
-There can be any number of loop
+multiple loop variables between the `FOR` and `IN` markers.
+There can be
-variables, but the number of values must be evenly dividable by the number of
+any number of loop variables, but the number of values must be evenly
+dividable by the number of variables.
+Each iteration consumes as many
-variables.
+values as there are variables.

 If there are lot of values to iterate, it is often convenient to organize
 them below the loop variables, as in the first loop of the example below: